bartkamphuis/powercompany/README.md

 * Deployment instructions

 -------------------------------------

-  Me coding without TDD:
+coding without TDD:

 1. Get the functionality in place
 2. Make the code testable
 3. Write tests

-Me coding with TDD:
+coding with TDD:

 1. Write the tests
 2. Get the functionality in place